CshlSiepelLab/phast/README.txt

 The Phast package should compile cleanly in most standard linux or linux-like environments (including MacOS).
-If you encounter problems compiling, please report them to phast-help-l@cornell.edu.
+If you encounter problems compiling, please report them to phasthelp@cshl.edu.
 We'll do our best to help you work around them and to avoid similar problems in the future.